Create a Rabbit Control Program

 Plan - The insight gained in the first step allows you to start planning

-Create a detailed rabbit management plan that has specific aims and objectives to ensure the best outcomes.
-Eradication may not be possible in all areas, so ongoing monitoring and management is often required.
+Eradication may not be possible in all areas.
+Ongoing monitoring and management is often required.
 Remember, just one pair of rabbits can re-infest a property.

 Trained Department of Natural Resources and Environment Tasmania (NRE Tas) Biosecurity Inspectors can assist with rabbit control planning.